 “ Jo Hukum” He folded his hands before leaving with Shakti.

-On the month of Jyestha Sudi on the third day of Vikram Era 1597, Sunday at 47 Ghati 13 Pal past sunrise Maharani Jaivanta Bai’s Labour room was filled with happy voices of the ladies present there.
+On the month of Jyestha Sudi on the third day of Vikram Era 1597, Sunday at 47 Ghati 13 Pal past sunrise, Maharani Jaivanta Bai’s Labour room was filled with happy voices of the ladies present there.
 The smiles were surpassed by a Child’s cry.
 This year was really auspicious for Udai Singh.
-He had won back his home from his uncle now, the first prince was being born to the seventeen-year-old Jalore Songara Queen.
-On the Ardra Nakshatra, his birth was considered not only auspicious but the astrologers also made the prediction that the child will bring shining glory to the name of the clan.
-Thus the heir to the throne was born.
+He had won back his home from his uncle now, and the first prince was being born to the seventeen-year-old Jalore Songara Queen.
+On the Ardra Nakshatra, his birth was considered not only auspicious, but the astrologers also made the prediction that the child would bring shining glory to the name of the clan.
+Thus, the heir to the throne was born.

 “He will win overall, he will defeat death and bring glory to the clan.”

 The Rajpurohit had repeated again and again.
 “He will be the one people remember this clan for."
-Jaivanta took these predictions as a task in hand, after all, a baby was like wet clay.
+Jaivanta took these predictions as a task in hand; after all, a baby was like wet clay.
 The mother’s task was to shape him up for the future.
 He was her responsibility.
-Rarely did she agree with her husband’s principles and she had the task to make her son live with hers.
+Rarely did she agree with her husband’s principles, and she had the task of making her son live with hers.

 Two Years and a few months hence,

-It was autumn, and the chills of the winter were already setting in.
+It was autumn, and the chills of winter were already setting in.
 It was the month of Kartik, the warrior god.
 The Mahal in Bijolia was gloomy.
-The Vaids, Daima and nurses along with several other women were in the labour room of Hansa Bai Punwar who was now at risk.
+The Vaids, Daima and nurses, along with several other women, were in the labour room of Hansa Bai Punwar, who was now at risk.
 The baby had slipped prematurely and was in an awkward position in the womb.
-Both mother and child were at risk as the vaids informed a tensed Ram Rakh Punwar.
+Both mother and child were at risk as the vaids informed a tense Ram Rakh Punwar.
 He had clearly made his decision.
 He had chosen to save his wife over the unborn daughter.
-If it was a son he would have given it a thought, but this was no heir.
-Not that he didn’t love Hansa but having a successor was always more important than … The Vaid interrupted his thoughts.
+If it were a son, he would have given it a thought, but this was no heir.
+Not that he didn’t love Hansa, but having a successor was always more important than … The Vaid interrupted his thoughts.

-“ Raoji, it’s a miracle… If I was not present here I wouldn’t have believed this …”
+“ Raoji, it’s a miracle… If I were not present here, I wouldn’t have believed this …”

 “ Is Hansa all right?”